U.S.-China tensions risk spilling over into Asia summit

 "As we end today's wars, I have directed my national security team to make our presence and missions in the Asia Pacific a top priority," Obama said Thursday in a major speech on Washington's vision for the Asia-Pacific region.

-"As a result, reductions in U.S. defense spending will not -- I repeat, will not -- come at the expense of the Asia Pacific."
+"As a result, reductions in U.S. defence spending will not -- I repeat, will not -- come at the expense of the Asia Pacific."

 Nervous about China's growing clout, U.S. allies such as Japan and South Korea have sought assurances from the United States that it would be a strong counterweight in the region.